ashaker-2/Platform/Requiremets/Architecture/SoftwareArchitecture(SAD).md

 * **System Reboot**: `Diagnostic` can initiate a software reboot of the system, potentially to a specific firmware image (e.g., factory bank) for recovery from unrecoverable errors.
 This might be triggered by `SystemMonitor` (for critical internal faults) or by an external command (via `Diagnostic`'s interface).
 * **Alarm Indication**: `systemMgr` (or `Diagnostic` directly for specific critical alarms) can activate visual (LEDs via `RTE_Service_LIGHT_INDICATION_On/Off`) or audible alarms (via `RTE_Service_UpdateDisplayAndAlarm`).

+* All critical faults detected in the SystemMonitor or Hardware Abstraction Layer are mapped to hardware-level alarms.
+* The diagnostic module:
+  * Collects fault logs (from Flash)
+  * Maps to standard SRC (Service Request Code) entries
+  * Exposes faults via diagnostic interfaces (UART/Modbus)
+* SRC example:
+  * SRC_0x02: Watchdog Reset after Sensor Comm Fault
+  * SRC_0x08: Memory Allocation Failure

-### 6.4.
+### 6.5.
 Retry Logic

 * **Transient Fault Handling**: For transient errors (e.g., a single sensor read failure, a temporary communication glitch), retry mechanisms are implemented at the layer where the error occurs.
     * **MCAL/HAL/Service Drivers**: Low-level drivers or middleware may have internal retries for bus communication or network operations.
     * **Application Modules**: Modules like `temperature` or `Bluetooth` might attempt a few retries before reporting a persistent failure to `SystemMonitor`.

+* Retry logic for transient or recoverable faults is implemented at the SystemMonitor layer, but debounce handling is located in the HAL Layer.
+* All retries are bounded by attempt counters and timeouts to avoid endless loops.

+* If the retry fails, fault escalation follows the flow defined in section 6.2.

-### 6.5.
+### 6.6.
 Watchdog Timers (WDG)

 * **Hardware Watchdog**: A hardware watchdog timer is configured during system initialization (likely within MCAL or HAL setup).
 This watchdog must be periodically "fed" (reset) by a high-priority task (e.g., `RTE_MainLoopTask` or a dedicated watchdog task).
 If the watchdog is not fed within a configured timeout, it triggers a system reset, recovering from software deadlocks or infinite loops.
 * **Software Watchdogs (Conceptual)**: For critical tasks, FreeRTOS software timers could be used to monitor if a specific task is executing within its expected timeframe.
 Failure to "pet" this software watchdog could trigger a fault report to `SystemMonitor` or a system reset.

+* Watchdog timers are used to detect and recover from software stalls or system hangs.
+* Before system reset triggered by watchdog expiry, the system:
+* Logs SRC Fault Code to Flash/NVM.
+* Fault is retrievable post-reset via diagnostics tools or on next boot.
+* Ensures persistent fault traceability after hard resets.

-### 6.6.
-Power Management Modes
+## 7. Management Modes

-The ECU operates in one of three distinct Power Management Modes, controlled by the `Application/power` component.
+The ECU operates in one of three distinct Power Management Modes, controlled by the `power` component.
 These modes define hardware behavior and power consumption levels.

+### 7.1.
+Power Mode Management
 #### Power Management Mode Diagram

 The diagram below illustrates the high-level ECU power states and their transitions: